Phazorknight/Cogito/Readme.md

   - Charge current: The current charge.
 Examples: Flashlight current battery level.
 Amount of bullets left in the magazine.
   - Wieldable Range: Used for hitscan weapons for some calculations.
 Also necessary for melee weapons.
   - Wieldable Damage: Damage value that is applied to HealthComponents of Objects with an HitboxComponent.
   - Animations: Pretty self-explanatory.
-Stringbased names of the animations that will be called on the WieldableAnimationPlayer inside the Player Scene.
+String-based names of the animations that will be called on the WieldableAnimationPlayer inside the Player Scene.

 - Combinable settings:
   - Target Item Combine: Name of the item that can be used to charge this item.
 String needs to be an exact match.